wombleton/gitlaw-nz/acts/M/Marine Reserves Act 1971.md

     Section 19: repealed, on 1 October 1996, by [section 316(1)][47] of the Fisheries Act 1996 (1996 No 88).

-##### 20 Time within which information may be laid
+##### 20 Time for filing charging document

-*   Notwithstanding anything in the [Summary Proceedings Act 1957][80], any information in respect of any offence against this Act or any regulation made under this Act may be laid at any time within 1 year from the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][81] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under it ends on the date that is 12 months after the date on which the offence was committed.

-    Section 20: amended, on 10 April 1990, by [section 57][81] of the Conservation Law Reform Act 1990 (1990 No 31).
+    Section 20: replaced, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 21 Penalties